 Forensic accountants are experts with a unique set of training and skills.
-“Forensic” means suitable for use in court, and forensic accounting is a specialty practice area of accounting that deals with engagements and investigations where disputes or litigation are anticipated.
+“Forensic” means suitable for use in court, and forensic accounting is a speciality practice area of accounting that deals with engagements and investigations where disputes or litigation are anticipated.

-For those reasons, the training and expertise demonstrated by these professionals make them very effecting in investigating and combating fraud and other financial threats.
-That’s why CRI Group provides forensic accounting services to help clients safeguard their financial investments and utilize best practices when a case progresses to legal action – which is happening on a regular basis as more companies make rooting out fraud a top priority.
+For those reasons, the training and expertise demonstrated by these professionals make them very effective in investigating and combating fraud and other financial threats.
+That’s why CRI Group provides forensic accounting services to help clients safeguard their financial investments and utilise best practices when a case progresses to legal action – which is happening on a regular basis as more companies make rooting out fraud a top priority.

 “Forensic accountants inhabit a cloak and dagger corner of the accounting world.
 Their job: respond at a moment’s notice when a client spots trouble – anything from procurement fraud to a top executive cooking the books to industrial espionage.”– Justin Pope, Associated Press

 Here are some ways that forensic accountants lead the fight against fraud (Source: Forensic CPA Society, titled “What is a Forensic Accountant?”).

 - Forensic accountants are suspicious.
 They must be able to apply their accounting knowledge to legal issues.
 A forensic CPA will be asked to write expert reports, assist in depositions, testify as an expert witness, conduct fraud investigations and assist in civil and criminal investigations.

 - Forensic accountants are trained investigators.
 They are experts at determining whether criminal matters such as employee theft, securities fraud (including falsification of financial statements), identity theft, or insurance fraud have occurred.
 Investigation may also occur in civil matters.